In this article, you can find answers to the questions listed below:

 - PowerShell Empire

-- Responder (Poisoning and Spoofing is not allowed in the labs or on the exam)
+- Responder (Poisoning and Spoofing is not allowed in the challenges or on the exam)

 More information regarding the allowed and restricted tools for the OSCP exam can be found in the Exam Restrictions section in the OSCP Exam Guide

 This is, of course, a very difficult question to answer.
-In general, we suggest at minimum hacking all the machines in the network apart from pain, sufferance, and humble.
+In general, we suggest at minimum completing the course labs and exploiting the challenge labs.
 This will give you the bare skills needed to pass the exam.
 Of course, we cannot guarantee this estimate.

-If you are studying inside the Learning Library, you can schedule your exam directly from the Learning library control panel.
+You can schedule your OSCP exam directly from the Learning Library control panel.
 For more information on how to schedule an exam please view the Important information about exam scheduling in the Learning Library article.

 While you may use Discord as a resource for searching for information during the exam, under no circumstances are you permitted to seek or receive assistance from others on the platform.
 This includes but is not limited to, asking for help, sharing exam-related information, or discussing any aspect of the exam with others.